-- All consolidated companies are included in the employee data - Environmental information includes all consolidated companies with the exception of waste indicators, for which China, Indonesia and Morocco have not implemented a reporting system.
-This information therefore covers 93% of Group headcount and 96% of the surface area used for operations as of December 31, 2015.
-As was the case in previous years, sites included for environmental reporting must have operated for at least 6 months of the year and have 6 months of data.
+- All consolidated companies are included - except Morocco and Indonesia with regard to employee data, that account for a non significant part of the total employees within the reporting scope - except waste indicators for China, Indonesia and Morocco, which have not implemented a waste reporting system.
+The information provided nonetheless covers 96% of Group headcount and 97% of the surface area used for operations as of December 31, 2016. - As was the case in previous years, sites included for environmental reporting must have operated for at least 6 months of the year and have 6 months of data.
 Sites that have operated for at least 6 months but have less than 6 months of data impact the indicator's coverage (which is calculated on the number of sites).
 Unless otherwise indicated in the report, the indicators have 100% coverage.